k-kahora/Maml/README.md

 The books I followed, "Writing an Interpreter in Go" and "Writing a Compiler in Go," were very enjoyable and easy to follow due to the simple patterns the author created as well as the simplicity of Golang.

-The goal of the projects was sevenfold and covered a lot of ground for things I have been wanting to learn.
+The goal of this project was sevenfold and covered a lot of ground in areas I have been wanting to learn..
 First and foremost, writing a compiled and interpreted language from the ground up.
 In addition, this is my first time writing OCaml, as well as using a functional language, so it was incredibly helpful in getting me really comfortable with the language.
 Additionally, unit testing was something I tended to avoid; however, having to convert all the Golang tests to OCaml tests was a whole project in and of itself.
 I do not regret implementing the tests as they give additional confidence in the robustness of the language.

-Translating the Go code into OCaml code was never straightforward.
+Translating Go code into OCaml was never straightforward.
 Things such as loops, mutability, arrays, and early returns are not the best way to go about things in OCaml and are avoided.
-This involed using recursion, lists, and result monads to achieve the above.
+This involved using recursion, lists, and result monads to achieve the above.

 Areas I have missed or lacked: I did not use the Jane Street Core library as I wanted to first learn the standard OCaml library.
 Also, print debugging was a nightmare in OCaml, having to write too many custom string functions for OCaml objects.
 In the future, I plan to look into PPX as I believe it is a solid solution to my printing nightmares.